Audra Conklin - Founder and Naturalist Guide

-In addition to Lamar Valley Touring, Audra leads Grandparent/Grandchildren trips for Road Scholar and Student Trips for Global Travel Alliance.
-She has had the pleasure of working with people from ages 2-92 from all over the world and believes that, “Every person should visit Yellowstone at least once in their lifetime and it’s my heartfelt joy when I can be a part of their experience.”
+Audra has a B.S. degree in communications, is a graduate of the International Guide Academy, and is Wilderness First Aid, CPR, and ‘Leave No Trace’ certified.
+In addition to guiding and operating Lamar Valley Touring, Audra has led Grandparent/Grandchildren trips to all corners of the park for Road Scholar and Student Trips for Global Travel Alliance.
+She’s had the pleasure of working with people of all ages from all over the world and believes that, “Every person should visit Yellowstone at least once in their lifetime and it is my heartfelt joy when I can be a part of their experience”.

 Traveling between Montana and the East Coast to visit with family, Audra is always ready to talk about Yellowstone and its beautiful wildlife inhabitants.